peymanshahidi/greg2sol/readme.md

 *******************************************************************************
 ## Description
-The `greg2sol` command takes Gregorian date variable(s) as input and generates the corresponding Solar Hijri dates as output(s). `greg2sol` supports multiple variable formats (string, numeric, datetime) for both its inputs and its outputs.
+The `greg2sol` command takes Gregorian date variable(s) as input and generates the corresponding Solar Hijri dates as output(s). `greg2sol` supports multiple variable formats (string, numeric, datetime) in both its inputs and outputs.

 *******************************************************************************